 My three teens share a bathroom.
 There was a bit of a situation a few weeks ago.
 No one took responsibility, no one wanted to plunge, so there it sat for three days.
 Their bathroom began smelling like an outhouse.
 They had to walk down the hall to use mine or go downstairs to relieve themselves.
 No one wanted to brush their teeth or shower in their bathroom for obvious reasons.

-There was some gagging, but the three of them pulled it together one afternoon when they were sick of not being able to use their bathroom.
+There was some gagging, but the three of them pulled it together one afternoon.
+(They were sick of not being able to use their bathroom.)

 There should be a class teaching the proper way to load a dishwasher.
 Or maybe a buzzer that sounds when you put a bowl in the dishwasher facing up.
 Of course, the bottom of that bowl will be all sparkly but what about the inside that contained the actual food?